sebwylleman/CV/README.md

 These experiences have honed my ability to work effectively in teams, meet deadlines, think creatively, and solve problems.
 I am confident that these skills will be highly valuable in the field of software engineering, where collaboration, innovation, and problem-solving are essential for success.

-**01 Founders** (09-2022 to 10-2022)

-As a student at 01 Founders, I thrived under pressure with weekly exams and weekend group pairing work.
-Despite having only two weeks of coding experience, I challenged myself to create a Sudoku game.
-The program emphasized fundamental skills and thinking algorithmically, which encouraged me to use visual aids like diagrams and flow charts to problem-solve.

-The experience provided me with an excellent introduction to programming and allowed me to develop technical skills in Go, as well as my collaboration, communication, and version control skills.
-I found mentorship by some students who were more experienced, but I equally mentored others, which cemented my knowledge.

-The absence of coaches and lectures encouraged peer-to-peer learning and seeking help from fellow students.
-Completing a set of challenges each day while googling or asking around for help from other students doing the same exercises was our day-to-day routine.

-Overall, the 01 Founders program was a valuable experience that helped me develop my technical skills, collaboration, communication, and version control skills while providing an introduction to programming.

 ## Skills